 Thanks Martin and Alli for sharing your day with us.
 Congratulations on getting married and for pulling off such a fantastic wedding!

 Thanks also to the extremely talented Jonathan Addie for being kind enough to share his photographs with us.
-To see more of Jonathan's work, including more photos from Martin and Alli's wedding, please take a look at his website.
+To see more of Jonathan's work, please take a look at his website.